grange85/ahfow-www/collections/_posts/2023/2023-01-20-my-record-collection-01-pierre-etoile.md

 > We were conscious of trying not to undermine the band any further [... s]o we strived to make it as different as possible.
 That's why we didn't do it with Kramer and I didn't sing, etc. etc
 > _Naomi Yang - Ptolemaic Terrascope, July 1997_

 Shortly after its release I found myself in Vinyl Experience in Buck Street, Camden, paying £3.80 for a copy of the EP.
-I'll have to assume that I must have been hunting it down since it's not obvious from the sleeve that it had anything to do with Galaxie 500 so I probably didn't just luck upon it.
+I'll have to assume that I must have been hunting it down since it's not obvious from the front of the sleeve that it had anything to do with Galaxie 500 so I probably didn't just luck upon it.
 Obviously, back then I was a very thorough reader of the music inkies so it's not really a surprise that a heartbroken Galaxie 500 fan was looking for it!

 {% ahfowimage "https://media.fullofwishes.co.uk/03-damon_and_naomi/pictures/1991-06-melody-maker-pierre-pressure.jpg" "Melody Maker article - Pierre Pressure - June 1991 (I assume)" %}